spdx/spdx-spec/README.md

     # Generate a PDF document
     $ gitbook pdf ./ ./spdx-specification.pdf

-    # Generate an ePub document
+    # Generate an ePUB document
     $ gitbook epub ./ ./spdx-specification.epub

-    # Generate a Mobi document
+    # Generate a Mobipocket document
     $ gitbook mobi ./ ./spdx-specification.mobi

 Or alternatively you can also use [Gulp](https://gulpjs.com) and then the commands are